 The school hopes that its working partnership with parents means that the natural anxiety that all parents feel about their children’s schooling can be discussed and resolved before it turns into a complaint.
 But if you wish to make a complaint, please follow the procedure outlined below, which is established good practice.

-- Serious complaints should be addressed to the Headteacher.
+- Serious complaints should be addressed to the Principal.
 The complaint will be investigated and a meeting arranged to try to resolve the problem.
 All complaints will be dealt with as soon as possible.

-- If you feel that the complaint has not been dealt with satisfactorily by the Headteacher, you have the right to complain to the Governing Body (via the Chair of Governors).
+- If you feel that the complaint has not been dealt with satisfactorily by the Principal, you have the right to complain to the Governing Body (via the Chair of Governors).
 Your complaint will be heard as soon as possible by the appropriate sub-group of the Governing Body.

 - If you are unhappy with the way the Governing Body has dealt with your complaint you have a further right of appeal to the Director for Children’s Services.
 In some circumstances you may be able to complain to the Secretary of State for Education and Employment.